How to Make a Sales Funnel with WordPress

 A sales funnel is a map of the steps potential customers complete as they transition from leads into paying customers.
 Sales funnels start with large numbers of leads, and end with a (hopefully large) fraction of those leads ultimately converting.

 There are different types of sales funnels you can use.
 The most common is the Self-Liquidating Offer (SLO) funnel.
-It’s set up to pursue three goals: generating leads, making sales, and recouping your costs.
-‘Next-offer’ funnels are also common, and generate leads with free offers.
+It’s set up to pursue three goals: generating leads, making sales revenue, and recouping your costs.
+‘Next-offer’ funnels are also common, and generate leads with free conditional offers.
 Then it encourages them to move up to an entry-level paid offer, and so on.

 Why Use WordPress Versus Other Services